Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Manifestations of TMS

-Babies with transposition of the main vessels are born at term, with normal weight or even large ones, and already in the first hours of life, signs of congenital heart disease are noticeable:
+Babies with transposition of the main vessels are born at term, with normal weight or even large ones, and already in the first hours of life signs of congenital heart disease are noticeable:

-• Strong whole body;
+• Strong throughout the body;

 • Dyspnea;

-• Increase in heart rate.
+• Increased heart rate.

 1. The heart increases in size;